Wismer Center, in the heart of campus, serves as Ursinus’s student center and features a variety of dining options.

 Ursinus College Dining Services has designed a meal program guaranteed to meet your individual needs.
 You’ve got plenty on your mind, so we make sure that you won’t have to worry about finding something great to eat when you want it.

 You can relax and enjoy a sit-down meal in the all-you-care-to-eat Wismer Center Dining Hall which is the main dining hall on the upper level, or order a la carte from Zack’s Food Court, which is located on the lower level.
-It features SubConnection, Wholly Habaneros, Grill155 and Jazzman’s Café and Bakery.
+It features SubConnection, Tres Habaneros, the Grill and Jazzman’s Café and Bakery.

 Short on time?
 The Smart Market Convenience Store (better known as the C-Store) features ready-made salads, sandwiches, desserts and snacks so you can grab and go.
 Head over to the Floy Lewis Bakes sports complex and grab healthy fare such smoothies and wraps at Natural!

-Our Simple Servings station offers meals prepared without the allergens milk, eggs, wheat, soy, shellfish, peanuts or tree nuts.
+Our Simple Servings station offers meals prepared without the major 9 allergens: milk, eggs, wheat, soy, sesame, shellfish, peanuts or tree nuts.
 All foods at this station are also gluten-free.
-Another feature is our My Zone station which is a gluten-free, peanut and tree-nut free area reserved for people with allergies and other special diet needs.
+Another feature is our Simple Zone station which is a gluten-free, peanut and tree-nut free area reserved for people with allergies and other special diet needs.

 Vegetarian and vegan options are also offered daily.